Five in Fifteen Webinar Series

 Webinar presented by Sarah Cardozo Duncan, a career strategist with an established global client base.
 In 2003, Sarah was recognized by Boston Magazine as one of the 100 most powerful women in Boston.
 Her commitment and dedication to helping scientists, particularly postdocs, transform their career paths earned her the 2014 Mass AWIS Mentor of Excellence Award.
 She most recently served on the board of directors of the Science Club for Girls (SCFG) and presently the New England Women in Science Executives Club (NEWISE); she was the 2014 SCFG Catalyst Awards co-chair and is currently serving as membership co-chair for NEWISE.

-Lateral Transitions in STEM Fields in March
+Lateral Transitions in STEM Fields

 Move Laterally in Your Current Employer or to a New Employer With a New Title